 As with all homeowners insurance coverage, you’ll likely have to pay a little bit out of pocket to hit your deductible, but your coverage will apply if your home is vandalized.

-What constitutes vandalism of a home?
+What is considered vandalism of a home?

 Any act where a person is purposely damaging your home is vandalism.
 That means the aforementioned throwing of eggs and toilet paper is vandalism, but so is ripping up your yard, damaging your patio furniture, taking a baseball bat to your mailbox, and any number of other cruel things that people might do.

 If someone vandalizes your garden, or your tool shed, or your tree house, that still counts all the same.
-If someone breaks into your home and trashes your personal property, that is considered a form of vandalism, and will be covered by your insurance plan.
+If someone breaks into your home and trashes your personal property, that is considered a form of vandalism and will be covered by your insurance plan.

-What are examples of when homeowners insurance won’t cover vandalism?

 When won't homeowners insurance cover vandalism?

-A vacant house is defined as one that has no one living in it, and no personal property contained in it.
+A vacant house is defined as one that has no one living in it and no personal property contained in it.
 These are common targets of vandalism, and many times aren’t covered in a homeowners insurance plan, though you can usually buy specific vandalism coverage if your house is vacant and you're worried it will be vandalized.

 Some insurance companies also won’t cover vandalism to your home if you’ve been gone for a certain amount of time, as that makes your home a more likely target.
 When in doubt, ask your insurance agent or check your plan before leaving your home for a long period.